OpenMDAO/OpenMDAO/README.md

 `pip install openmdao`

 Option 2: Use git to clone the repository:

 `git clone http://github.com/OpenMDAO/OpenMDAO`

 Then use pip to install openmdao locally:

 `cd OpenMDAO`

 `pip install .`

+To install the developer dependencies (in development mode):

+`pip install -e .[develop]`

+To install the documentation making dependencies:

+`pip install .[docs]`

 Documentation Building Instructions:
 ------------------------------------

-If you've cloned the repository, change to the docs directory:
+If you've cloned the repository and installed the documentation dependencies, change to the docs directory:

 `cd openmdao/docs`